-When you’re looking for an acoustic guitar for beginners, as well as being reliable and sounding great, you want something that will reward your efforts and entice you to keep picking it up.
-The Fender CD-60S is one of our favorite beginner acoustics on the market right now, with craftsmanship and playability way ahead of most of its peers.
-Here we’ve rounded up some of the best Fender CD-60S deals online right now, so you can grab one of these outstanding guitars for less than ever.
+When you’re on the hunt for a killer acoustic guitar for beginners, as well as sounding great and built to last, you should invest in an instrument that will reward your efforts and entice you to keep picking it up time after time.
+The Fender CD-60S is one of our favorite beginner acoustics right now, with craftsmanship and playability way ahead of most of its peers and is a real stand out in the price bracket.

 Whether it’s a guitar to learn on or one to simply have around your studio for those moments when creativity strikes, the CD-60S is a dream to play and excels across a range of different musical styles.
 What’s more, it shows how far the entry-level bar has risen in the acoustic guitar world.
-Where once the thought of an entry-level acoustic would be a scary prospect, with models like the CD-60S there’s proof that quality exists at all levels if you know where to look.
+Where once the thought of an entry-level acoustic would be a scary prospect and something to avoid, with models like the CD-60S there’s proof that quality exists at all levels if you know where to look.

 - Read more: Fender CD-60S review

-For under $/£200, you’re getting either a solid spruce or mahogany top with laminated mahogany at the back and sides, along with a mahogany neck and walnut fingerboard housing 20 frets.
-Fender has paid special attention to the neck shape, making it slim enough that it is easy to play without feeling flimsy.
+For under $/£220, you’re getting either a solid spruce or mahogany top with laminated mahogany at the back and sides, along with a mahogany neck and walnut fingerboard housing 20 frets.
+Fender has paid special attention to the neck shape, making it slim enough that it's easy to play without feeling flimsy.
 Tonally, the CD-60S can be best described as mellow and warm, without the muddy low-end you can find on some more inexpensive models.

 Read the full Fender CD-60S review